 Listeriosis is a foodborne illness that results from eating food contaminated with a bacterium called Listeria.
 Listeria is found widely in soil, water, and plants and in the droppings and faeces of animals and humans.
 Outbreaks of listeria are often linked to ready-to-eat products and foods with a long refrigerated shelf life.

-Doctors are legally required to notify the Public Health Service of cases of Listeriosis.
+Doctors and laboratories are legally required to notify the Public Health Service of cases of Listeriosis.
 The disease is uncommon in New Zealand, with only 20 – 40 cases notified per year.
 The Nelson Marlborough Public Health Service investigates cases of Listeriosis and where a link to a food premises is confirmed, works with the Ministry for Primary Industries to prevent further spread of the disease.

 Symptoms usually appear within 2 to 30 days of eating contaminated food, but it can take up to 70 days before people experience symptoms.
 A person could have no symptoms at all or may become ill with: